 - Transport the fruit gently.
 If you’re carrying them in a backpack, bring along some towels to pad the fruit and don’t cram it in.
 If you’re going by cab, make sure nothing will fall on it and they won’t roll around.
 Squashed or bruised fruit won’t last long!

-As with veggies, some cruisers prefer not to wash the fruit until they are ready to use it.
-I like to rinse it in a mild bleach solution, to make sure that any bugs are removed — fruit seems to harbor more bugs than veggies do.
+Some people prefer not to wash the fruit until they are ready to use it.
+However, I like to rinse it in a mild bleach solution, to make sure that any bugs are removed—fruit seems to harbor more bugs than veggies do.

 As I rinse the fruit, I really go over it, particularly with small fruit like grapes and strawberries.
 Any that are bad get thrown away immediately, and ones that are “fully ripe” but still edible are set aside for the next meal.